-- Fully Accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) and AdvancED.
+- As a division, Hanover County Public Schools are Accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement and AdvancED.

-- Hanover is first among Virginia school divisions with more than 10,000 students in the percentage of expenditures dedicated to instruction for the third consecutive year.
+- Hanover spends over 72% of its budget on student learning, ranking us first among Virginia school divisions with more than 15,000 students in the percentage of expenditures dedicated to classroom instruction.

-- Hanover was the first Virginia school district to receive the U. S. Senate Productivity and Quality Award for Continuing Excellence..
+- Hanover was the first Virginia school division to receive the U. S. Senate Productivity and Quality Award for Continuing Excellence.

-- The rigorous International Baccalaureate (IB) Diploma Program is in place in all four high schools.
+- The rigorous International Baccalaureate (IB) Diploma Program is offered in all four high schools.

-- Atlee and Hanover high schools were recognized by Newsweek magazine in their list of the top 1,500 public high schools in the nation based on the number of Advanced Placement, International Baccalaureate and Cambridge tests compared to the number of graduating seniors.
+- Atlee and Hanover high schools were recognized by US News & World Report magazine in its 2015 list of the top 1,500 public high schools in the nation based on Advanced Placement, International Baccalaureate test data, and each high school’s statewide accountability test results.

-- Named one of the Top 100 Communities in America for Music Education.
+- In 2015 the NAMM Foundation named Hanover as one of the Best Communities for Music Education.

-- 99.57% of Core Academic classes are taught by teachers meeting the federal definition of Highly Qualified.
+- 99.88% of core academic classes are taught by teachers meeting the federal definition of Highly Qualified.

-- 250 businesses participate in the Partners-in-Education program.
+- There are over 200 businesses who participate in the Partners-in-Education program.

 Hanover County Private Schools